stayonthemoon/cgdance/README.md

 1.0 Header and classes section with styles, laptop version only 2.0 Plans section with styles for laptop
 3.0 Almost finished with HTML, only footer's left.
-Styles till Review section.
+Styles till Contacts section.
 Only laptop styles